dave-hagedorn/bazel-compile-commands-extractor/README.md

 ### Filtering Entries in compile_commands.json
 #### Header Files

-Some tools such as ccls work better without headers in compile_commands.json, whereas others like clangd prefer this (see [here](https://github.com/clangd/clangd/issues/123))
+Some tools such as ccls or CodeChecker work better without headers in compile_commands.json, whereas others like clangd prefer this (see [here](https://github.com/clangd/clangd/issues/123))

 To control generation of entries for headers, you can use `exclude_headers`: